MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wiadef/ns-wiadef-_wia_patch_codes.md

 ## -remarks

-The header must be followed by a sequence of patch code information structures, one for each detected patch code, in the order the patch codes were found and decoded.</p>
+The header must be followed by a sequence of patch code information structures, one for each detected patch code, in the order the patch codes were found and decoded.